 Friends and relatives might offer you their old baby furniture.
-Although you don’t want to hurt any feelings, it’s important for your baby’s safety to check the furniture before you use it.
+It’s important for your baby’s safety to check the furniture before you use it.

-In general, the furniture needs to be solid, stable and have brakes or locking devices in good working order.
-There should be no rough surfaces, sharp edges, paint chips or parts that stick out, such as screws.
+In general, the furniture needs to be solid and stable.
+It should also have brakes or locking devices in good working order.
+There should be no rough surfaces, sharp edges, paint chips or parts that stick out, like screws.

 Baby cots and mattresses

 These tips can help you choose a safe baby cot and baby mattress: